 With regard to the content of this new mode of knowledge, post-humanity, I feel as though I fit in quite well.
 The central ontological ideas of my Ecophilosophy project are that the world is primarily constituted through relations and networks, that the significant motor of change in the world is dynamic tensions among systems and bodies, and that the mathematics best suited to describe these dynamics are non-linear, of a type most commonly arising in probability and complexity theory.

-than create beautiful images.
-But the images are also
+Fractal geometry and complexity mathematics do more than create beautiful images.
+But the images are also beautiful. |

 That’s pretty much what Braidotti says a post-human theory would do, particularly her vision of post-human critical theory.
 So I would fit in well among her collection of fellow travellers, which includes feminist epistemology (such as Evelyn Fox Keller, Henrietta Moore, Isabelle Stengers, and Donna Haraway), Peter Galison’s embrace of “the end of grand systematic theoretical discourse” regarding science, the philosophical elaborations on complexity theory that have flowed from Deleuze and Guattari to Karen Barad and Luciana Parisi, and Dipesh Chakrabarty’s historicist approach to the development of climate change science, not to mention Katherine Hayles’ approach to the digital humanities.